mwilliams2014/liferay-docs/en/developer/reference/articles/02-web-experience-management/02-page-fragments/02-fragment-configuration-types.markdown

 [TOC levels=1-4]

-There are four configurable Fragment types available to implement:
+There are five configurable Fragment types available to implement:

 - `checkbox`
 - `colorPalette`